 [Section 62L inserted by No. 36 of 2000 s.
 63.]

 62M.
-Public access to register
+Public inspection and notice of register etc.

 (1) The Electoral Commissioner is to make the register of political parties available at the office of the Electoral Commissioner and allow public inspection of the register without fee.